 The design is functionalist.
 The rewind knob stays flush with the top plate when not in use.
 It has an unobtrusive frame counter and a light meter gauge.
 The compact lens barrel leaves enough space for both hands to have a comfortable grip.
 The camera feels sturdy and utilitarian.
 Playfully toy-sized but carefully built.

 A frequent complaint about this camera is that the aperture, focus, and shutter speed dials are stacked together too closely.
 Thus, hard to manipulate.
 That’s never been a problem for me when I was using this camera in eternally warm Thailand.
 However, in cold weather, the dials stiffen under my frigid fingers.
 Even the film advance mechanism is not as responsive when it’s chilly.

 My husband and I purchased the Caddy as a set along with a Canon Demi.
 After some online research, I was initially set on keeping the Demi.
 It was a cuter and lighter camera with the shortest minimum focusing distance (0.8 meters) of all the popular half-frames.

 The Caddy, while unphotogenic, looked more appealing in real life.
 It’s fully manual, meaning that aperture and shutter speeds can be manipulated independently.
 Its zone focusing dial, which you use to guess the distance, has accurate markings, with clicks, in meters.

-Essentially, the Canon Demi was a point-and-shoot camera and I’m not a point-and-shoot photographer.
 When it comes to film, I enjoy spending the time to compose my photos, measure light, and adjust the settings before taking the shot.
 I chose the Ricoh Caddy because it gave me more artistic control.
 Demi was just too difficult to control with an external light meter.

 Being a half-frame, I usually get 75 shots out of a single roll of film.
 When I pick up the Caddy, there’s always more frames left than I thought.
 The half-frame makes pairing images intuitive, whether to expose the same subject or to create contrast.
-It also makes delightful stitch panoramas.
+It also makes for delightful stitch panoramas.
 The wider lens, 25mm, as compared to Demi’s 28mm, also made the Caddy more suited for landscapes.